Slord6/yogscast-TTT-data/events.md

 Record both the `golden gunned` action and the outcome on the same timestamp.
 This is required as a golden gun can result in the shooter, shootee or both dying.

+### Summoner kills/Paper+Snail planes

+These are recorded simply as 'x died', because it is often very difficult or impossible to determine the killer in some cases.

 ## Future Data

 The following data points are currently untracked but could be useful to add in the future:

 - Cause of death (weapon, falling etc)
 - Active randomats (`x activated randomat y`, `randomat z started`)
+- Map names